stevehaworth02/eeg-topic-miner/README.md

 - Run with **Docker** for maximum reliability (recommended for most users; handles all dependencies for you), or
 - Run with `run_pipeline.sh` if you want a **native setup** (runs directly on your system’s Python, best for users comfortable with installing dependencies).

-- **Warning:** Training on CPU may take hours; CUDA-compatible GPUs are strongly recommended for reasonable speed.
+- **Warning:** Training on CPU may take hours; CUDA-compatible GPUs are strongly recommended for reasonable training speed (Queries take milliseconds though!).

 ---